 - 500 g fish (Usually Cod or Haddock)

 - 500 g potatoes

 - 2 tablespoons butter (the creamy Icelandic one preferably)

 Start with boiling the potatoes for about 20 minutes.
 When they are soft and ready, peel them.

 Put the fish in a pot with a pinch of salt and cold water, so the water’s surface is just over the fish; heat until it boils and then turn off the heat.
 Let the fish stay in the water for 10 minutes before you fish the fish out.
 Pardon the pun.

 Peel the onion and cut it into tiny pieces.

-Lower the temperature again when it boils and let it simmer for about 5 minutes and continuously keep stirring, so it’s doesn’t burn (add milk when needed).
+Lower the temperature again when it boils, let it simmer for about 5 minutes, and continuously keep stirring so it doesn’t burn (add milk when needed).

 The perfect side dish with the Plokkfiskur is the lovely Rúgbrauð (Rye bread or Lavabread) with our special Icelandic creamy butter.

 The restaurant version of Plokkfiskur